pedro-moreira-ibm/bob_workshop_portugal/bob-with-watsonx-orchestrate-labs/wxo-bob/README.md

-# Final Lab: Bob with watsonx Orchestrate
+# Bob with watsonx Orchestrate

 ## Overview